Stepping into the Software 3.0 Era

 Event-driven automation

-Together, these turn Claude from a model into an agent that can actually ship things.
+Together, these act as a harness to transform Claude from an LLM engine into an agent that can actually do real work.
+Sound familiar?

 Slash command = Controller